 The cycling craze has certainly caught on down here.
 Whereas once it was all about strapping your surf board to the roof of your car, there’s more cars on the A30 with multiple bikes and boards than ever before now.

-The two biggest new Cycling centres that have opened in Cornwall in the past few months are located within a 20 minute drive of Sandy Barn Cottages, and don’t forget we’re also situated in St. Breward which is at the start of the Camel Trail offering over 18 miles of gloriously flat, traffic-free and easy track between Padstow and Wenfordbridge in St. Breward.
-To start the day or end your ride, there’s also a brand new off-grid cafe at Wenfordbridge called Snail’s Pace offering very delicious breakfasts, lunches and teas.
+The two biggest Cycling centres in Cornwall are located within a 20 minute drive of Sandy Barn Cottages, and don’t forget we’re also situated in St. Breward which is at the start of the Camel Trail offering over 18 miles of gloriously flat, traffic-free and easy track between Padstow and Wenfordbridge in St. Breward.
+To start the day or end your ride, there’s also the lovely Snail’s Pace cafe at Wenfordbridge offering very delicious breakfasts, lunches and teas.

 Cardinham Woods, on the outskirts of Bodmin, have just opened three new trails: Bodmin Beast (7.5 miles) 1-2 hours; Dialled-In Dave (0.5 miles) 5mins; and Hell’s Teeth (1 mile) 15-20mins.
 The woods themselves are beautiful for dog walking, but the three new trails add an exhilarating new dimension to the location.
 And better still, there’s the yummy Woods Café by the car park which serves very good sandwiches, light lunches, cakes and excellent coffee.